 The idea was great, but it wasn't the right time to do it.
 We first needed to increase our network of contacts and become known within the industry; so we created a product called COLONY Studios Brooklyn.

-After 4 years operating as a production studio, we are now talking to the industry, and our voice is COLONY Incubator.
+After 4 years operating as a production arena, we are talking to the world, and our voice is COLONY Incubator.

-The Incubator is not only a space to shoot, but to discuss, collaborate, research, party and get a better understanding on how to effectively communicate ideas.
+The Incubator is a space to discuss, collaborate, research, experiment, throw a party and get a better understanding of where ideas come from and what we can do with them.

-A team led by creative director Giovanni Cervantes is immersed in discovering new ideas from fresh unestablished artists from around the world, and providing them not only a working space and equipment resources on the project bases, but also by helping them create new meaningful initiatives based on their work.
+A team led by image theorist Giovanni Cervantes is immersed in discovering new ideas from fresh unestablished artists from around the world, and providing them not only a working space and equipment resources on the project bases, but also by helping them create new meaningful initiatives based on their work.

 If you would like to get in touch with us.
 Please send us an email to: